 We shall first give examples of how Deep Learning is used in the real world.
 We distinguish two types of activities: classical AI-powered activities and totally new AI-activities, related to the very emergence of DL.
 In both cases we shall point out their revolutionary potential.

 Then, we shall take a deeper dive in the world of Deep Learning, taking as practical example the evolution of Google’s DeepMind AI-DL program initially developed to win against human Go masters: AlphaGo, then AlphaGo Zero and finally AlphaZero.
 After briefly presenting where DL is located within AI, we shall focus first on Deep Neural Networks and Supervised Learning.
 Second we shall look at the latest evolution with Deep Reinforcement Learning and start wondering if a new AI-DL paradigm, which could revolutionise the current dogma regarding the importance of Big Data, is not emerging.

 In this article, we shall study how the deployment of the B&R integrates the deployment of the sinosphere through the increasing use of AI as a tool to reinforce the efficiency of the international transport, information and communication infrastructures that actually shape the New Silk Road/B&R.

+Nato has released its latest 2017 Strategic Foresight Analysis Report.
 According to General Denis Mercier, NATO Supreme Allied Commander Transformation (SACT) interviewed by Reuters, the report will be used with a SACT “companion report that maps out what NATO should do to respond to these trends in the spring” … “to inform the 2019 NATO political guidance”. … Continue reading Signal: Latest NATO 2017 Strategic Foresight Analysis Report